Who is the Angel of the Lord in the Old Testament?

 God was within the burning bush (verses 2+4) and spoke to Moses.
 Moses was afraid to look at God whom he saw (see also Exod 4:1+5).
 He saw God (in Hebrew “elohim”); it is not written that he would had seen Yahweh.

 Later Yahweh said to Moses: “you cannot see my face, for no one may see me and live.”
 (Exod 33:20); so it is not possible that Yahweh would had shown him his face.
 It is written here that he saw God and not that he would had seen a part of God; so I do not believe that he saw a part of Yahweh like his back or a part of his front.
-Further, if he had seen Yahweh (or a part of him), he would not have asked Yahweh later “show me your glory” (Exod 33:18).
-Later Moses was greatly honored by Yahweh passing by and allowing him to gaze upon him (Exod 33:19–23).
+Further, if he had seen Yahweh (or a part of him), he would not have asked Yahweh later “show me your glory” (Exod 33:18); later Moses was greatly honored by Yahweh passing by and allowing him to gaze upon him (Exod 33:19–23).
+Also Jesus said that no one has ever seen Yahweh (Jn 1:18; see also 1 Jn 4:12).

 So Jesus is the angel of the Lord.